jepstein-eagle/adaptable/README.md

 ```
 npm i @adaptabletools/adaptable-angular-aggrid
 ```

+>  This downloaded contains everything required to run AdapTable and no other downloads are necessary.
+AdapTable, once running, **does not make any external internet calls nor store any of your data**.
+Adaptable Tools has no knowledge, or visibility, of anything that you are doing when you use AdapTable.

 ## Plugins
 AdapTable since version 6 includes plugins to reduce the download size of the 'core' project and to allow you to select only the functionality you want.